 If Stanford Medicine’s AI imprint to date required a single-word summation, it would be imaging.
 Of the 500-plus AI algorithms approved by the FDA, 75% are radiology-focused and 85% are imaging-focused.
 At Stanford Medicine, AI innovation skews heavily toward imaging as well.

 In radiology, imaging technologies such as X-ray and MRI are used to diagnose patients, and the field has produced one of the few robust and consistent datasets in medicine.
 The human genome is another.
-At their intersections lies a perfect example of the opportunity for discovery.
+At their intersection lies a perfect example of the opportunity for discovery.

 “AI can be, in some ways, superhuman because of its ability to link disparate data sources,” said Curtis Langlotz, MD, PhD, professor of radiology, of medicine and of biomedical data science as well as the director of the Center for Artificial Intelligence in Medicine and Imaging.
 “It can take genomic information and imaging information and potentially find linkages that that humans aren’t able to make.”

 Langlotz, who’s also a co-leader of RAISE-Health and associate director of HAI, has been at the forefront of AI and imaging for many years.
 His lab feeds medical images and clinical notes into deep neural networks with the goal of detecting disease and eliminating diagnostic errors that could occur with only a doctor’s assessment.

 As Langlotz puts it: “Cross-correlating massive datasets is not well suited to humans’ information-processing capability.”